luciotato/LiteScript/devel/source-v0.6.0/Grammar.lite.md

         postWhileUntilExpression

       method parse()
         .req 'do'
         if .opt('nothing')
           .throwParseFailed('is do nothing')
         .opt ":"
         .lock()

 Get optional pre-condition

         .preWhileUntilExpression = .opt(WhileUntilExpression)
         .body = .opt(Body)
         .req "loop"

 Get optional post-condition

         .postWhileUntilExpression = .opt(WhileUntilExpression)
         if .preWhileUntilExpression and .postWhileUntilExpression
-          .sayErr "Loop: cant have a pre-condition a and post-condition at the same time"
+          .sayErr "Loop: cannot have a pre-condition a and post-condition at the same time"

 ### export class WhileUntilLoop extends DoLoop

 `WhileUntilLoop: pre-WhileUntilExpression Body`

-Execute the block `while` the condition is true or `until` the condition is true
+Execute the block `while` the condition is true or `until` the condition is true.

-while|until loops are simpler forms of loops.
+WhileUntilLoop are a simpler form of loop.
 The `while` form, is the same as in C and js.

-WhileUntilLoop derives from DoLoop, to use its `.produce()` method (it is a simple form of DoLoop)
+WhileUntilLoop derives from DoLoop, to use its `.produce()` method.

       properties preWhileUntilExpression, body

       method parse()
         .preWhileUntilExpression = .req(WhileUntilExpression)
         .lock()
         .body = .opt(Body)